-Coconut oil is one of the greatest inventions since, well, almost anything on the planet.
-You might be surprised to learn about some of its uses.
+Coconut oil is one of the greatest inventions of all time.
+But, you might be surprised to learn about some of its uses.

 Here are eight surprising uses for coconut oil.